 Week 1 is off with a bang!
 Remember what I said about daily raffle drawings?
-Log today’s sustainable commute with Way to Go before 11AM to be entered to win a $50 gift card to Fact & Fiction or Leaf & Quiet (extra entry if you took a carpool trip).
+Log today’s sustainable commute with Way to Go before 11AM tomorrow to be entered to win a $50 gift card to Fact & Fiction or Leaf & Quiet (extra entry if you took a carpool trip).
 Check the raffle schedule for the rest of this week: